mouseless-eth/Speedrun-Ethernaut-In-Foundry/22_Dex/README.md

 ## Solution

-Because the exchange rate is based on the ratio of token1 to token2, we can continouly swap the two tokens for each other till there one of the tokens have no supply left in the contract due to solidity having no floating points.
+Because the exchange rate is based on the ratio of `token1` to `token2`, we can **continouly swap the two tokens for each other** till there one of the tokens have no supply left in the contract due to solidity having no floating points.

 ### Walkthrough
 1. call the dex's approve function so that we can make the swaps